Ukraine says it shot down over 60 Russian missiles

 In neighboring Moldova, the Interior Ministry said on its Facebook page that border patrol officers had found a rocket in an orchard near the northern city of Briceni near Ukraine.

 Emergency services, including a bomb squad. were sent to the scene.
 Controls in the vicinity have also been tightened, the ministry said.
-It was not immediately clear when the rocket may have landed.
+It was not immediately clear when the rocket may have landed or who fired it.

 Moldovan Prime Minister Natalia Gavrilita stopped short of saying when the missile might have fallen but cautioned that “a new wave of missile attacks is taking place in Ukraine, which has direct consequences for our country.”
 She warned that Moldova could suffer further power outages in the new Russian strikes.